 Also at TCNJ: College Promotions Committee (2007-2009), Interim Chair (Philosophy Dept), Spring 2008; SOSA committee (2003-2007); Library Liaison.

-Other: I teach yoga and when I’m not doing that I’m playing hockey.
+Other: I teach yoga, pilates, HIIT, and spin, and when I’m not doing that, I’m playing hockey.

 Currently working on: A fuller and historically more accurate account of the nature of analytic philosophy.